K-Z007/Pandas_window_func/README.md

 # Pandas_window_func
-Using Pandas to mimic SQL window functions
+Using Python and Pandas to mimic SQL window functions